Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 where `TopInstancer_SelectionHighlight` would instance `NestedInstancer_SelectionHighlight`, which would in turn instance `Prototype_SelectionHighlight`.

-Note that in the case where a prototype is not a single prim but a sub-hierarchy, we only need to create a single *explicit* selection highlight mirror for the whole prototype sub-hierarchy; the child prims of the selection highlight mirror will simply be pulled from the corresponding original prim, and thus implicitly be selection highlight mirrors as well.
+Note that in the case where a prototype is not a single prim but a sub-hierarchy, we only need to create a single *explicit* selection highlight mirror prim for the whole prototype sub-hierarchy; the child prims of the selection highlight mirror will simply be pulled from the corresponding original prim, and thus implicitly be selection highlight mirrors as well.